martin-villalba/ireckonu-assignment/README.md

 Dependency injection was implemented using the default mechanism offered by .NET core.

 ## Running the application
-Swagger was configured as the startup page of the API project.
+Swagger was configured and can be accessed by navigating to "&lt;base-url&gt;/swagger".
 From there, the API endpoint can be tested.

 ### Configurations
 Make sure to configure the connection string for the Database and the path to the JSON file to be created.